 - Competitive Majors.
 Some majors receive more applications than CSUN has spots to offer (the CSU calls this impaction).
 To qualify for admission to these majors, California applicants must meet or exceed higher GPAs.
 The GPA thresholds are set annually.

 - Be in good standing at the last college or university attended in a regular session.

-- Complete each of the CSU General Education courses in Writing, Mathematics (Quantitative Reasoning), Critical Thinking, and Speech Communication with a grade of C- or better.
-Students applying as Engineering or Computer Science majors do not have to complete Critical Thinking prior to admission.
+- Complete each of the CSU General Education courses (known as the "Golden Four" or "Basic Skills") in Writing, Mathematics (Quantitative Reasoning), Critical Thinking, and Speech Communication with a grade of C- or better.
+Students applying as Engineering or Computer Science majors do not need to complete Critical Thinking prior to admission.

 - Submit all official college transcripts, including preliminary and final transcript with grades posted, to Admissions & Records before the deadline.
 If you have attended a California community college, please see eTranscript California.
 Please do not send identical, duplicate paper and electronic transcripts!

 - Send us your AP, CLEP and IB test scores if any.
 Because of the pandemic, CSUN will honor all existing transferable credit articulation for spring 2020 and spring 2021 AP exams on which scores of 3, 4 or 5 are earned — regardless of the test delivery method.